 God isn’t someone distant when a loved one has died, but someone who understands and is there for us, who shares with us consolation and comfort as we suffer.
 God cares about the death of our loved ones.

-Openness to thoughts of God’s comfort can help us.
-The thought that God is involved and interested in our sorrows can be a centering thought.
-And more than just a thought, we know God’s comfort is for real, so we recall it during moments the grief comes back.
+The thought that God is involved and interested in our sorrows can be consoling.
+And more than just a thought, we can know God’s comfort is for real, as God can comfort us spiritually.